Apache ZooKeeper: Overview

 ZooKeeper is modeled after Google's Chubby lock service and was originally developed at Yahoo! for streamlining the processes running on big-data clusters by storing the status in local log files on the ZooKeeper servers.
-These servers communicate with the client machines to provide them the information.
-ZooKeeper was developed in order to fix the bugs that occurred while deploying distributed big-data applications.
+These servers communicate with client machines to deliver the required information.
+ZooKeeper was developed to address issues that emerged during the deployment of distributed big-data applications.

 Some of the prime features of Apache ZooKeeper are: